Research in Lisbon is worth it

 Relationship between property price and income Very High Moderate Very High

-Traffic commutation time Low Low Moderate
+Traffic commutation time Low Low High

 Pollution Low Low High

-Fonte: numbeo.com (march 2024)
+Fonte: numbeo.com (december 2024)